Cordae: Personal life

 Cordae has a tongue thrust.
 Before leaving college, he worked at a local T.G.I.
 Friday's in Maryland.
 He told Adam22 on the No Jumper podcast that he "hated" it and that he knew he was destined for more.

-Cordae participated in a Black Lives Matter protest in 2016, rapping among the crowd about the struggles he faced, and the issues he'd been noticing in his community.
 In July 2020, Brooks was arrested at a Breonna Taylor protest in Louisville, Kentucky, along with American professional football player Kenny Stills.
 He wore a defund the police t-shirt while watching the 2020 US Open women's singles final.

 He began dating tennis star Naomi Osaka in 2019, whom he met at a Los Angeles Clippers game.
-On January 11, 2023, they announced that they are expecting their first child.
+On January 11, 2023, they announced that they were expecting their first child.
 On July 7, 2023, the couple welcomed a baby girl.

 In September 2024, Cordae revealed via his Instagram story that he legally changed his last name from Dunston to Brooks.

 On January 6, 2025, Naomi Osaka announced she and Cordae were no longer in a relationship.
 Osaka stated there was "no bad blood" between the two and that Cordae is "a great person and an awesome dad".